entrity/Archery/shot-cycle.md

 # Shot process

-## Shooting high (maybe higher than top target at indoor events)
-1. Straight stance
+1. Straight stance.
+A little off, either inverted or open, is fine.
 2. Nock
-3. Crawl 8 marks
+3. Crawl
-	- Slant hook
+	- Maybe a slant hook.
+Maybe it doesn't matter.
-	- Most of the weight is held on middle finger (not index)
+	- Most of the weight is held on middle finger, then index, then ring finger.
 4. Tighten core (bring bottom of hip forward)
 5. Set up
 	- Height is important.
+	- Arrow goes left of gold (above paper in my experiments with uncut arrows).
-	- Arrow goes left of gold; plunger goes beneath target, centered on gold.
+	- Plunger goes beneath target, centered on gold.
-	- Set bow hand against bow (not gripping)
+	- Set bow hand against bow (not gripping), with pressure primarily on the meaty part of the thumb side of the heal.
 6. Draw
-	- Slow draw
+	- Slow draw with strong bow arm pushing gently forward.
-	- Strong draw
-  - Straight draw, not USAA b/c curve draw is inhibited by torso rotation
-  - Draw with weight on middle finger, not index finger.
+  - Draw with weight more on middle finger than index finger.
-	- Hips should rotate so that torso moves to 90 degrees from target face
+  - I prefer a straight draw (bow dips down then up, rather than out to the side).
 7. Anchor
-	- Arrow should go up, above gold, and come down a bit but stay high.
-	- I lock draw shoulder (blade) down.
-	- Weight should shift forward slightly onto leading foot.
-8. Aim
+	- Come to anchor: point of index finger above the lip, feeling for the space between canine and front teeth in upper jaw
-	- String blur should already be in (in line w/ riser) and straight (no cant).
+	- String blur should be behind riser, in front of face.
-	- Move bow arm downward while keeping draw shoulder locked in place.
-	- Pause when at aim.
+8. Expand & aim
+	- Move right through anchor without stopping and bring draw shoulder into expansion (locking neither upward nor downward).
+The draw shoulder blade should be pulled in toward the spine, but once in position, there should be no strain in pulling it inward.
+Strain will make the shot unsteady.
+	- Then shift focus to the bow arm, which must push gently forward toward the target.
+Again, no strain.
+Focus on push and aim.
+Watch for steadiness.
+After the first round, put more focus into the push than you naturally tend to do.
+	- Maybe check for cant (anticlockwise) and correct it, even overcorrecting if necessary, though this tends to bring the string blur rightward away from the bow.
+Overcorrecting does also tend to make the draw shoulder easier to hold in place without locking the string hook, making for an easy release, but you really shouldn't need this sort of compensation; you should be able to get a good release without it.
 9. Release & follow through
 	- String hand should automatically move backward
-	- Bow should automatically move forward
+	- Bow hand should automatically move forward
-	- Bow should scarcely move left/right/up/down
+	- Bow should scarcely move left/right/down (but might move up, depending on crawl and tiller).

+Feels like old times.

 **Troubleshooting**
 If arrows go down: